 Evacuation will cover you for transfers from remote areas to the near hospitalization center in case of an emergency or even to your home medical center if needed.

-The local currency is the Argentine Pesos, although American dollars are generally well accepted.
+The local currency is the Argentine Pesos, although American dollars and Euros are generally well accepted.

-The workshop is booked through a deposit of 30% of the total amount.
+The Workshop / Photo Tour is booked through a deposit of 30% of the total amount.

-We accept payments via Paypal, Stripe and cash.
+We accept payments via Paypal, Stripe (Credit/Debit Card and Bank Transfers), and cash.

 After the reservation and initial 30% deposit are taken, you will receive an email confirmation.